Mary of Hungary (governor of the Netherlands): Life in Castile

 Mary wished to retire to Castile and live with her recently widowed sister Eleanor, near Charles, who had retired.
 She was afraid of moving to Castile because, although her mentally unstable mother Joanna (who died aged 75 in April 1555) had been sovereign there, Mary had never lived in Castile.
 She was afraid that Eleanor's death would leave her alone in a country whose customs she did not know.
 In the end, she decided to move to Castile, while retaining the possibility of moving back to the Netherlands in case she could not adjust to the Castilian customs.
 Charles, Eleanor, and Mary sailed from Ghent on 15 September 1556.

-Although she repeatedly assured her brother that she had no intention of occupying herself with the affairs of state, Mary offered to become adviser to her niece Joan, who was serving as regent for Philip.
-Joan did not wish to share power and declined her aunt's offer.Piret, 167.
+Although she repeatedly assured her brother that she had no intention of occupying herself with the affairs of state, Mary offered to become adviser to her niece Joanna, who was serving as regent for Philip.
+Joanna did not wish to share power and declined her aunt's offer.

 Mary did not enjoy her retirement for long; Eleanor died in her arms in February 1558.
 The grief-stricken queen travelled to Charles to ask him for advice about her future.
 Charles told her that he wanted her to resume regency in the Netherlands, and promised a home and a large income, but Mary declined the offer.
 Her nephew Philip then urged her advisor to convince her to return.
 When Charles became ill in August, Mary accepted the offer and decided that she would become governor once again.

 In September, Mary was fully prepared to depart for the Netherlands and resume her post when she was informed of Charles's death.
 Distressed by the death of another sibling, the Queen, who had suffered from a heart disease most of her life, had two heart attacks in October.
-Both were so severe that her doctors thought that she had died.Piret, 168.
-When Joan visited her, Mary was still determined to fulfill the promise she had given to Charles and assume the regency in the Netherlands, but she was weak and feverish.
+Both were so severe that her doctors thought that she had died.
+When Joanna visited her, Mary was still determined to fulfill the promise she had given to Charles and assume the regency in the Netherlands, but she was weak and feverish.
 She died only few weeks later, in Cigales on 18 October 1558.

 In her last will, Mary left all her possessions to Charles.
 Since Charles had died, Philip inherited his aunt's property.
-Shortly before her death, she decided that Philip and Joan should execute her will.
+Shortly before her death, she decided that Philip and Joanna should execute her will.
 She requested that her heart-shaped gold medallion, once worn by her husband, be melted down and the gold distributed to the poor.

 Queen Mary was first buried in the Monastery of Saint Benedict in Valladolid.
 Fifteen years after her death, Philip ordered that the remains be transferred to El Escorial.